- Importance of a Written Agreement

-Is a written agreement necessary for an independent contractor and employer?
+- Is it necessary to have a written agreement between an independent contractor and employer?

-Does an agreement between an independent contractor and employer need to be in writing
+- Can an oral agreement be legally binding between an independent contractor and employer?

 When it comes to agreements between independent contractors and employers, one of the most common questions that arises is whether or not the agreement needs to be in writing.
 While it is not always a legal requirement to have a written agreement, it is highly recommended for both parties to have a written contract in place.